pusewicz/pusewicz/README.md

 ## Hi there, I'm Piotr 👋

-I work at [Harvest] as [Senior Software Engineer].
+I build web applications in Ruby on Rails.
 My spare time I nowadays mostly spend on [GameDev], photography and tennis 🎾.

 I've been working with [Ruby] and Ruby on Rails since 2006, which is a relatively long time.